-After completing the non-structural analysis on an individual structure-by-structure basis, HEC-FDA was used to run an aggregated inventory of only those structures eligible for the nonstructural solution of elevating the first floor.
+After completing the non-structural analysis on an individual structure-by-structure basis, HEC-FDA was used to run an aggregated inventory of only those structures eligible for the non-structural solution of elevating the first floor.
 The results of the HEC-FDA aggregate modeling runs were \$540,300 or 7.18% lower than the results generated through the Structure Detail Output files for the individual structure analysis.
 Table 18 below shows the difference in benefits generated between the two methods of analysis.
-Table 19 below shows model results from the HEC-FDA Risk and Uncertainty, indicating that the average annual benefits of \$7.5 million are within the range of expected results over the 50-year period of analysis.
+Table 19 below shows model results from the HEC-FDA Risk and Uncertainty where Base is the without-project plan and Elevate is the selected alternative.
+Results indicate that the average annual benefits of \$7.5 million are within the range of expected results over the 50-year period of analysis.